-1.Purpose of Report
+1. Purpose of Report

-- 1.1 The purpose of this report is to seek the approval of Cabinet to consult on the Garden Communities Masterplan Supplementary Planning Documents and Design Code Supplementary Planning Documents for the Local Plan allocations at Woodhouse (Appendices 1 and 2) and Thornhills (Appendices 3 and 4). - 1.2 The Local Plan was adopted on 22nd March 2023 by full council and a suite of Supplementary Planning Documents (SPDs) is in preparation and will be brought to Cabinet in due course. - 1.3 The two Garden Communities sites are a key element of the Local Plan's housing delivery.
-In order to ensure that both sites deliver high quality development, both are supported by a Masterplan Supplementary Planning Document (SPD) and associated Design Code Supplementary Planning Document.
-Therefore, there are four SPDs to be consulted on in total. - 1.4 Delivery of the two Garden Communities will contribute to the achievement of the Council's Vision 2024 by delivering two distinctive Garden Communities.
+- 1.1 The purpose of this report is to inform members of the outcomes of the consultation on the draft Garden Communities Masterplan Supplementary Planning Documents and Design Code Supplementary Planning Documents, and to request Cabinet to recommend to Full Council that the Supplementary Planning Documents (SPDs) are adopted. - 1.2 The Local Plan was adopted on 22nd March 2023 by Full Council and a suite of SPDs are in preparation and will be brought to Cabinet in due course. - 1.3 The two Garden Communities sites are a key element of the Local Plan's housing delivery.
+In order to ensure that both sites deliver high quality development, both are to be supported by a Masterplan SPD and associated Design Code SPD.
+Therefore, there are four SPDs in total. - 1.4 Delivery of the two Garden Communities will contribute to the achievement of the Council's Vision 2024 by delivering two distinctive Garden Communities.
 The Garden Communities Masterplan SPDs and Design Code SPDs set out a detailed Masterplan and design framework that is fundamental to all three of the Council's Corporate priorities to 'Tackle the Climate Emergency', 'Reduce Inequalities' and 'Create Strong, Thriving Towns'. - 1.5 The concept of a 'Garden Community' has its roots in the 'Garden City Movement' of the early 1900s.
-Engrained in Britain's urban development history, Garden Cities represent principles of good physical planning, quality architecture, plentiful open space, and inclusive community involvement and self-management. - 1.6 The principle of allocating the two Garden Community sites was subject to an extensive consultation process through the preparation of the Local Plan and further scrutiny through the Local Plan Examination in Public. - 1.7 The next stage of the process is to ensure that development proposals are informed through the Masterplan Supplementary Planning Documents and the associated Design Code Supplementary Planning Documents for each of the sites.
+Engrained in Britain's urban development history, Garden Cities represent principles of good physical planning, quality architecture, plentiful open space, and inclusive community involvement and self-management. - 1.6 The principle of allocating the two Garden Community sites was subject to an extensive consultation process through the preparation of the Local Plan and further scrutiny through the Local Plan Examination in Public.

-1.8 The purpose of this report is to provide members with a summary of the contents of the Masterplan SPDs and Design Code SPDs and to seek approval to publish the Draft SPDs for consultation.
+1.7 The purpose of this report is to provide members with a summary of the consultation on the draft SPDs and to seek approval for the final versions of the SPDs to be presented to full Council with a recommendation for their adoption.

-2. Need for a decision
+2. Need for a decision.

-- 2.1 Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulations 2012 set out the requirements for producing Supplementary Planning Documents. - 2.2 The Town and Country Planning (Local Planning) (England) Regulations 2012 require a Local Planning Authority to undertake public consultation on draft SPDs for a minimum of four weeks, and to take account of any comments received in preparing the final documents. - 2.3 Once adopted by the Council these SPDs become a material consideration which will be taken into account when determining planning applications.
+- 2.1 Regulations 11 to 16 of the Town and Country Planning (Local Planning) (England) Regulations 2012 set out the requirements for producing Supplementary Planning Documents. - 2.2 The Town and Country Planning (Local Planning) (England) Regulations 2012 require a Local Planning Authority to undertake public consultation on draft SPDs for a minimum of four weeks, and to take account of any comments received in preparing the final documents. - 2.3 The Garden Communities SPDs were subject to public consultation from 25th August 2023 until 25th September 2023.
+In terms of the individuals that commented on the documents, 33 people commented on the Draft Thornhills Masterplan, 20 people commented on the Draft Woodhouse Masterplan, and 27 people commented on the Draft Woodhouse Design Code. - 2.4 Once adopted by the Council these SPDs become a material consideration which will be taken into account when determining planning applications.